Love Island’s Ollie would have swapped the villa for Sandhurst if it wasn’t for this one thing

 This Sunday, 12 new singletons will head into the Love Island villa for an opportunity at discovering love.

-The ITV present, which first aired in 2015, has proved to be a fantastic success with many contestants happening to land big offers and forge profitable careers for themselves.
+The ITV present, which first aired in 2015, has proved to be a fantastic success with many contestants occurring to land large offers and forge profitable careers for themselves.

-However for land proprietor Ollie Williams – who is likely one of the first contestants moving into South African villa – life might have taken a really totally different path to actuality TV.
+However for land proprietor Ollie Williams – who is likely one of the first contestants entering into South African villa – life might have taken a really totally different path to actuality TV.

-Earlier than signing as much as the ITV relationship present, the 23-year-old had plans of serving within the military – and he was as a result of prepare at Sandhurst School this very week.
+Earlier than signing as much as the ITV relationship present, the 23-year-old had plans of serving within the military – and he was because of prepare at Sandhurst School this very week.

-Nevertheless, after struggling a knee harm from enjoying rugby, Ollie’s desires had been crushed.
+Nonetheless, after struggling a knee harm from taking part in rugby, Ollie’s goals had been crushed.

 Talking to HEARALPUBLICIST in South Africa, he mentioned: “I should’ve been going to Sandhurst on Monday.
 How weird is that?
 I’m as fit as I possibly could be – I run 20 miles a week, I have no issues, I’m in the gym every day, I’m not a problem, but they just said no because they have the rule here that anyone who has this injury cannot go in.”